 Juliet Corwin,Clarke alum and high school senior.

 “Growing up deaf with hearing technology, accurate representation of others who lived a similar lifestyle to my own was very fleeting and difficult to find,” says Juliet Corwin, a Clarke alum and senior in a mainstream high school.
 “Specifically in media such as television, representation of people who are deaf or hard of hearing can be disappointing.
-There is often a lot of inaccuracy and perpetuation of stereotypes… Additionally, deaf characters’ lives and personalities typically revolve solely around their deafness, suggesting that there is no other depth to them.”
+There is often a lot of inaccuracy and perpetuation of [generalizations about people]… Additionally, deaf characters’ lives and personalities typically revolve solely around their deafness, suggesting that there is no other depth to them.”
 (Read more about Juliet.)

 Torin Early, Clarke alum and college student.